frida/frida-website/_i18n/en/_posts/2021-06-16-frida-15-0-released.markdown

 - Implement WebRTC Data Channel compatible peer-to-peer support, enabled by calling setup_peer_connection() on Session.
-This allows a direct connection to be established between the client and the remote process, which is useful when talking to it through e.g. a portal.
+This allows a direct connection to be established between the client and the remote process, which is useful when talking to it through e.g. a Portal.
 - Optimize protocol by skipping the DBus authentication handshake and telling GDBus not to fetch properties, saving an additional roundtrip.
 - Drop deprecated protocol bits, such as Session.enable_jit().